-- "d. c.
-Nothing in this chapter shall be deemed to limit, prohibit, or otherwise require the disclosure of gifts through inheritance received by a public employee or public official. - 5 "(32) (33) VALUE.
-The fair market price of a like 6 item if purchased by a private citizen." - Section 3.
-Section 36-25-2, Code of Alabama 1975, is amended to read as follows: - 9 "\$36-25-2.
+Τ "a. c.
+Nothing in this chapter shall be deemed to 2 limit, prohibit, or otherwise require the disclosure of gifts 3 through inheritance received by a public employee or public 4 official.
+5 " (32) (33) VALUE.
+The fair market price of a like 6 item if purchased by a private citizen.
+Fair market value, as 7 measured by the retail cost a private citizen would incur to 8 purchase the thing of value or, if the retail cost cannot be 9 readily ascertained, as reasonably estimated based on the 10 retail cost of similar items of like quality.
+In the case of a 11 ticket entitling the holder to food and beverages, 12 entertainment, admission to any facility or event, or any 13 other benefit, value means the face value of the ticket."
+14 Section 3.
+Section 36-25-2, Code of Alabama 1975, is 15 amended to read: 16 "§36-25-2.
+17 "Legislative findings and declarations; purpose of 18 chapter.
+19 "(a) The Legislature hereby finds and declares: 20 "(1) It is essential to the proper operation of 21 democratic government that public officials servants be 22 independent and impartial.
+23 "(2) Governmental decisions and policy should be 24 made in the proper channels of the governmental structure.
+25 "(3) No public office or position should be used for 26 private gain other than the remuneration provided by law.

-- "Legislative findings and declarations; purpose of chapter. - 12 "(a) The Legislature hereby finds and declares: - "(1) It is essential to the proper operation of democratic government that public officials servant be independent and impartial. - "(2) Governmental decisions and policy should be made in the proper channels of the governmental structure. - "(3) No public office or position should be used for private gain other than the remuneration provided by law. - "(4) It is important that there be public confidence in the integrity of government. - "(5) The attainment of one or more of the ends set forth in this subsection is impaired whenever there exists a conflict of interest between the private interests of a public official or a public employee servant and the duties of the public official or public employee servant.
+1 "(4) It is important that there be public confidence 2 in the integrity of government.